node-red/node-red-nodes/social/pushover/README.md

  - `msg.device`: to set the device
  - `msg.priority`: to set the priority
  - `msg.topic`: to set the title
+ - `msg.attachment`: to specify an image to attach to message (path as a string or Buffer containing image)
  - `msg.url`: to add a web address
  - `msg.url_title`: to add a url title
  - `msg.sound`: to set the alert sound, see the [available options](https://pushover.net/api#sounds)